O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 NEED: .mzML files
 Notes: create separate data file folder for EXP with base job name and CTRL samples

-- Manual: if necessary for GNPS job, upload data files with WinSCP for GNPS access
+- Manual: (one-time) create GNPS account and WinSCP connect to massive.ucsd.edu FTP (see GNPS documentation, use same username and password as GNPS account)

-- Script (one-time): run script to rename filenames from long original names to short, descriptive names
+- Manual (one-time): write custom code to rename filenames from long original names to shorter, descriptive names

+FILL OUT METADATA EXCEL FOR JOBS TO RUN
 - Manual: fill out a main metadata excel sheet with running account of job information for all jobs, as well as info for all changeable values
-Excel Columns: base job name, CTRL sample name, ionization mode, EXP replicate number, CTRL replicate number
+Excel Columns: base job name, CTRL sample name, ionization mode, EXP replicate number, CTRL replicate number, MZmine3 batch template

+DETERMINE PARAMETERS FOR MZMINE3 TOOL TO RUN JOBS
-Manual (one-time): if necessary, manually create a MZmine3 job for the data files to determine pre-processing parameters
+- Manual (one-time): if necessary, manually create a MZmine3 job for the data files to determine pre-processing parameters.
+Alternatively, use previously determined parameters

-- Script: prepare MZmine3 inputs in Python
-*Use main metadata excel sheet to fetch relevant changeable values *Changeable values: base job name, CTRL sample name, ionization mode, EXP replicate number, CTRL replicate number, MZmine parameters, MetaboAnalyst parameters, GNPS parameters
-*Create metadata file for GNPS, MetaboAnalyst
-*NEED: base job name, CTRL sample name, ionization mode
+Script 1 features:
+- Create GNPS and MetaboAnalyst Metadata .tsv files
+- Edit basic .xml parameters file for MZmine3

-- Script: run MZmine3 in commandline (try GitHub CLI?) to pre-process data
+- Run MZmine3 in commandline using the .xml file
-Outputs: Export for MetaboAnalyst, Export/submit to GNPS-FBMN, Export for SIRIUS

-- Script: run MetaboAnalyst in R
+- Rearrange MZmine3 output files for easy GNPS input
+- Use FTP to upload GNPS_input_for_job_name folder to GNPS
+- Use the MZmine3 output for GNPS input to generate the MetaboAnalyst input

+- Manual: run GNPS job and download GNPS output when complete

 **************Part 2:**************

-- Manual: download GNPS job output
+Script 2 features:
+- Run MetaboAnalyst tool

+**************Part 3:**************

+Manual: determine style .xml settings for Cytoscape networks

+Script 3 features:
+- Python filter script
-- Script: Python filter script; align data analysis results from MZmine, MetaboAnalyst, and GNPS.
+- Align data analysis results from MZmine3, MetaboAnalyst, and GNPS.
-Info to align:
-shared name
-mz (precursor mass)
-RT (RTMean)
-ionization
-Average Peak Area EXP
-Average Peak Area CTRL
-Area ratio
-log10 Average Peak Area EXP
-log10 Average Peak Area CTRL
-Compound match (from GNPS)
-GNPSLibraryURL
-MQScore (from GNPS)
-SharedPeaks
-MetaboAnalyst p-value

 Output Excel Tabs:
 "All Peaks": unfiltered list of all peaks